Stuart MacBride

-Stuart MacBride is a Scottish writer, most famous for his crime thrillers set in the "Granite City" of Aberdeen and featuring Detective Sergeant Logan McRae.
+Stuart MacBride is a Scottish writer, whose crime thrillers are set in the "Granite City" of Aberdeen, with Detective Sergeant Logan McRae as protagonist.

 Biography

-Stuart MacBride was born 27 February 1969 in Dumbarton, Scotland and raised in Aberdeen.
-His careers include scrubbing toilets offshore, graphic design, web design and IT/computer programming.
+Stuart MacBride was born 27 February 1969 in Dumbarton, near Glasgow and raised in Aberdeen.
+His occupations included scrubbing toilets offshore, graphic design, web design and IT/computer programming.
 He studied architecture at Heriot-Watt University.

 MacBride's publishing deal was secured with the writing of Halfhead; however, the publishers were more interested in Cold Granite, concerning DS Logan McRae.
 He was signed on a three-book Logan deal, which was further extended to six books.
-In 2009 he signed another deal, allowing him to write two more Logan books, and two standalone novels, the first of which is due after the sixth instalment of the Logan McRae series.
+In 2009 he signed another deal, allowing him to write two more Logan books, and two standalone novels, the first of which due after the sixth instalment of the Logan McRae series.
 In an interview for the Alibi television channel, MacBride indicated he considered R. D. Wingfield a "literary inspiration".
 MacBride's novels, particularly those featuring Logan McRae, have been described as Tartan Noir, which has placed him alongside Ian Rankin and Val McDermid as authors who have also been described as luminaries of the genre.

-He now lives in north-east Scotland with his wife, Fiona and their cat Grendel.
+He now lives in Aberdeenshire with his wife, Fiona.

-Outside of his writing, Macbride is noted for being one of the initial ten batch of people in the Aberdeen Hall of Heroes and being crowned World Stovies Champion in 2014.
+Macbride is one of the initial batch of ten people in the Aberdeen Hall of Heroes, being awarded World Stovies Champion in 2014.
 He also won Celebrity Mastermind in 2017 with a specialist subject on the life and works of A. A. Milne.